j-taki/j-taki.github.io/essays/smart-questions.md

 This is actually a question I had last week while looking at a peer's code.
 It's easy to tell that this person was seeking more understanding rather than a simple answer.

 ## The subject line
-> What does "use strict" do in Javascript, and what is the reasoning behind it?
+> "What does "use strict" do in Javascript, and what is the reasoning behind it?"

 The asker was direct with the question and gave the context of which language it was in.
 This makes it easy for people browsing SO to identify the topic instantly.